kamuridesu/ansible-oracle-k3s/README.md

 Playbook for creating K3S, Load balancer and proxy infrastructure on Oracle.

 # Usage:
-See inventory/hosts.example to check on how to setup your inventory
+See inventory/hosts.example to check on how to setup your inventory, then set a POSTGRES_PASSWORD env var to setup PostgresSQL on the VMs.
+You may also need to use extra vars named domains to load your domain names and create the certificate.

 # Roles
 ## mommon